dnezamfar/sedhyd-web/content/_index.md

 [Download PDF of SEDHYD workshop options](/2019/files/SEDHYD_2019_Workshops.pdf)

+The full-day workshops cost $75.00 and the half-day workshops cost $40.00.
+Registration for the workshops is done through the {main registration site}(http://www.cvent.com/d/0bq6d0).
 For more information about short courses, contact Jeff Bradley at [jeffbradley@westconsultants.com](mailto:jeffbradley@westconsultants.com).

 # SEDHYD Field Trip Options (**new**)